HPE Edgeline Converged Edge Systems

 Edge Computing: Where the IoT Comes to Life

-Today, IoT data is sent to a data centre or the cloud for future processing or analysis.
+Today, IoT data is sent to a data center or the cloud for future processing or analysis.
 Imagine if you could process this data at the remote site.
 The result is the ability to take instant action and affect immediate control of your “things.”

 The HPE Edgeline Portfolio